Jammy2211/autogalaxy_workspace/scripts/imaging/advanced/log_likelihood_function/README.rst

 ------------------

 - ``light profile``: The likelihood function of a light profile fit, which uses an elliptical Sersic to represent the galaxy.
+- ``linear_light_profile``: The likelihood function of a linear light profile fit, where the `intensity` values are solved by linear algebra.
 - ``pixelization``: The likelihood function of a pixelized reconstruction, which uses a regularized pixelization to reconstruct the galaxy.